George Maximilianovich, 6th Duke of Leuchtenberg: Marriage to Therese

-In July 1881, the British Reserve Squadron held entertainments on board HMS Hercules, which was stationed in Cronstadt.
+In July 1881, the British Reserve Squadron held entertainments on board HMS Hercules, which was stationed in Kronstadt.
 The luncheon was attended by Therese and her husband, as well as the Emperor and Empress and other important royal Russian and German figures.
-Two years later, on 19 April 1883, tragedy struck the couple when Duchess Therese died in St. Petersburg.
+Two years later, on 19 April 1883, tragedy struck the couple when Duchess Therese died in Saint Petersburg.

 Marriage to Anastasia

-Two Montenegrin princesses, Milica and Anastasia, were educated at the Smolny Institute in St. Petersburg under the immediate protection of Empress Maria Feodorovna.
+Two Montenegrin princesses, Milica and Anastasia, were educated at the Smolny Institute of Noble Maidens in Saint Petersburg under the immediate protection of Empress Maria Feodorovna.
 They remained at the convent for a year after their educations were complete, and made themselves extremely popular by enjoying themselves in society.
 Both girls soon caught the eye of two members of the Russian imperial family: Grand Duke Peter Nikolaevich, and George himself.

 On 16 April 1889 at Sergeyevsko Estate, George married Princess Anastasia of Montenegro, six years after Therese's death.
 Emperor Alexander III gave Anastasia a grand trousseau, as well as a considerable dowry.